Effectiveness of a community-based health education intervention on prostate cancer fatalism: a quasi-experimental study

 What this study adds

-Ruth Gathoni: concept, design, data collection, Report writing, manuscript draft.
+Ruth Gathoni: concept, design, data collection, report writing, manuscript draft.
 Sherry Oluchina: design, data collection, manuscript review.
 Simon Karanja: design, data analysis, manuscript review.
-All authors revised and approved the final manuscript.
+All the authors read and approved the final version of this manuscript.

 Table 1: socio-demographic characteristics